 Lack of Risk Management

 This may sound silly.
 However, risk management is also a source of risks.

 34. Secondary Risks.
 Risk response plans address identified risks.
 However, quite often they may introduce secondary risks.
 Project managers tend to forget about them.

-For example, we usually forget to analyse the impact of our action on the project team.
+For example, we usually forget to analyze the impact of our actions on the project team.

 36. Unidentified risks.
 For sure a lack of risk management efforts or inefficient processes is a risk.

 37. Procurement.
-Risks in this category vary from total absence of required contractor to poor performance of vendors and suppliers.
+Risks in this category vary from the total absence of required contractors to poor performance of vendors and suppliers.
 Corwin has his own solution dealing with third parties.